twistlock/docs/api/descriptions/policies/runtime_container_put.md

-Updates the runtime policy for running containers.
+Updates the runtime policy for containers.
 All rules in the policy are updated in a single shot.

 Prisma Cloud automatically builds whitelist security models for each container image in your environment.
 Use runtime container rules to augment the rules in those models.
+Manually defined rules augment learned models as follows:

+Policy (allowed) = Manual rules (explicitly allowed) + Model (all learned behavior) - Manual rules (explicitly denied)

 This endpoint maps to the **Add rule** button in **Defend > Runtime > Container policy** in the Console UI.